Online Photo of Pittsburgh

 Downtown Dining in Da'Burgh

-Another See and Do Visit to Da’Burg.
+.
 Vallozzi’s in Downtown Pittsburgh.

-Finally, I dined on marinated olives, a glass of vino and the Chicken Saltimbocca while the hubs ate Risotto Di Mare (shrimp, scallops, lobster with roasted peppers.)
+Finally, I dined on marinated olives, a glass of vino, and the Chicken Saltimbocca while the hubs ate Risotto Di Mare (shrimp, scallops, lobster with roasted peppers.)

 Have you ever been to Pittsburgh?
 What do you think of the city?
 What are your favorite things to do?